fastlane/fastlane/internal/notes/ci_and_developer_config.md

 ## What the numbers come out at

-Testing.md covers the commands; these are the conclusions behind them.
+Testing.md covers the commands; these are the conclusions behind them, and they are conclusions about the hardware listed at the top of this note rather than about the suite in the abstract.

 **CI**: four workers on every runner, pinned in `ci.yml`.
-A median of 243s against 562s sequential on macOS, 130s to 71s on Linux.
-The `min(cores, 8)` default would pick three on the macOS runners, which is close but measurably worse.
+A median of 243s on macOS against a single sequential sample of ~562s, and 130s to 71s on Linux.
+The `min(cores, 8)` default would pick three on the macOS runners; three was never measured, so pinning four is a choice between a measured number and an unmeasured one rather than a demonstrated improvement.

 **A developer**: eight workers on a fourteen core machine, 276s to 50s.
 Twelve is slightly faster at 41s and the returns past eight are thin. `rake test_tune` measures it on your own hardware, which is the honest answer for a machine nobody here has seen.

 **Not worth doing**: more than four workers on a three core runner, caching the home directory, or one worker per core on a large machine.

 ## What is still open

-The isolated home costing 60% on a runner against 7% locally, which is still unexplained.

 Whether the macOS knee moves once the specs stop shelling out to xcodebuild for build settings.
 Two attempts at that are written up in `internal/notes/xcodebuild_build_settings.md`, both reverted.